rohan9446/mlx-inference-bench/results.md

 ---

-## 10. Next
+## 10. Open questions

-This machine is not available for further collection, so the following are open questions rather than planned work.
+Left to future work, listed so the gaps are explicit rather than implied.

 1. A shuffled ISL sweep, to separate context length from session drift (§8.9).
 2. Page-in counters alongside `vm.swapusage`, to establish whether the §3